-Unconscious bias can have real consequences on employee experience, and over time, it hinders the organization’s ability to execute its business.
+Unconscious bias at work can have real consequences on employee experience.
+Over time, it hinders the organization’s ability to execute its business.
 Yet, talking about issues of race, diversity and prejudice in the workplace can be uncomfortable.
 From a risk vs. reward perspective, business people typically avoid these topics.
 Often we think discussing bias could do more harm than good.
 However, the outpouring of grief, anger and action after recent, high-profile tragedies are pushing us to be more open about our biases.

 This estimated cost is based on the cost of losing and replacing more than 2 million American workers due to unfairness and discrimination.1 This amount doesn’t take into account legal costs – when companies have to defend themselves or incur penalties when an employees’ biases lead to unlawful behavior.

-How unconscious bias shows up in the employee experience.
+How unconscious bias at work shows up in the employee experience.

 Unconscious bias (or implicit bias) refers to prejudice that we are unaware of.
 They happen outside of our control.
 It is automatic and triggered by our brain making quick decisions.
 Therefore, it may unexpectedly show up in small ways.
 One way is assuming an older employee doesn’t want to use the latest technology.
 In addition, you may presume a younger-looking professional is not the leader of a team.

 However, it shows up in big ways, as well.
-Unconscious bias affects how we evaluate talent, performance, assignments, and promotions.
+Unconscious bias at work affects how we evaluate talent, performance, assignments and promotions.
 Here are just a few examples:

 - 48% of African American women and 47% of Latina women report being mistaken for administrative or custodial staff.2